Stability conditions on Kuznetsov components: Conic fibrations associated to cubic fourfolds

 \subsection{Modules over algebra vector bundles}

-Let $Y$ be a smooth projective variety, and let $\BB$ be a sheaf of $\cO_Y$-algebras over $Y$; we will always assume that $\BB$ is a locally free sheaf over $Y$, and call such $\BB$ an \emph{algebra vector bundle}.
+Let $Y$ be a smooth projective variety, and let $\BB$ be a sheaf of $\cO_Y$-algebras over $Y$; we will always assume that $\BB$ is a locally free sheaf of finite rank over $Y$, and call such $\BB$ an \emph{algebra vector bundle}.
 We denote by $\Coh (Y, \BB)$ the category of coherent sheaves on $Y$ with a right $\BB$-module structure, and denote its derived category by $\Db(Y, \BB)$.
 The forgetful functor is denoted by $\Forg \colon \Db(Y, \BB) \to \Db(Y)$.
+We now review some basic properties of $\Coh(Y, \BB)$ and $\Db(Y, \BB)$, see \cite[arXiv:v1 Appendix~D/published version Section~10]{Kuznetsov:Hyperplane} and \cite[Section~2.1]{Kuz:Quadric}.